tomjoht/tomjoht.github.io/_posts/2018/2018-02-14-openapi-and-swagger-presentation.md

 <iframe width="640" height="360" src="https://www.youtube.com/embed/Ysw2dMPOKbo" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 I didn't like how my talking head seemed to squish the video over to the left, so I also uploaded my own recording.
-For the video from my view, which excludes the talking head and expands the window full screen, and also shows the chat window and occasional webinar controls, see this video:
+This second recording excludes the talking head and expands the window full screen, and also shows the chat window and occasional webinar controls.

 <iframe width="640" height="360" src="https://www.youtube.com/embed/gcDSL-8pkvU" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>